lathomsen/TKR_prediction_from_serial_MRI_and_Clinical_data/README.md

 - LSTM, Shallow LSTM for clinical features

 Combined_LSTM.ipynb
-- code for combining the two data sets and training combined models
+- Code for combining the two data sets and training combined models

 Ensamble.ipynb
-- loading data, models from other notebooks and then combine to an ensamble method
+- Loading data, models from other notebooks and then combine to an ensamble method

 Dialation_and_Erotion.ipynb:
 - Perform dialation and erotion, then save the difference